 We Are Latinos IV

-In the fourth installment of the "We Are Latinos" documentary series, we meet three inspiring Kansas City-based Latinx artists: Dani Coronado, Juan Moya and Adolfo Martinez.
+In the fourth installment of the series, we meet three inspiring Kansas City-based Latinx artists: Dani Coronado, Juan Moya and Adolfo Martinez.
 Through vibrant visuals, thoughtful narration and personal interviews, the film explores their journeys, cultural heritage and contributions to the community, offering a powerful celebration of resilience and creativity.

 Premieres Thursday, Oct.
 9, at 7 p.m.